learnlogicify-official/NexAcademy/README-GITHUB-INTEGRATION.md

 ### Connecting GitHub Account

-Users can connect their GitHub account in two ways:
+Users can connect their GitHub account in three ways:

 1. **During sign-in**:
    - Click the GitHub button on the sign-in page
    - Authorize NexAcademy to access your GitHub account

-2. **From profile page**:
+2. **From projects card on profile page**:
    - Visit your profile page
    - Find the "Projects" card
    - Click "Connect GitHub" button
+   - A modal will appear with connection options
    - Authorize NexAcademy to access your GitHub account

+3. **From contact card on profile page**:
+   - Visit your profile page
+   - Find the "Contact" card
+   - Click "Connect GitHub" link
+   - A modal will appear with connection options
+   - Authorize NexAcademy to access your GitHub account

+### User Experience

+The GitHub connection flow is designed to be seamless:
+- Users don't have to leave the current page during connection
+- A modal popup explains the permissions being requested
+- After successful connection, GitHub repositories are automatically loaded
+- The GitHub username appears in the contact section

 ### Viewing GitHub Repositories